aws-samples/toolbox-for-aws-iot/README.md

 The result of the IoT SQL statement is than displayed next to the provided input.

+> If you intend to use [IoT functions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html) which require to pass an ARN of an IAM role via the Toolbox please see the section on [AWS IoT Rule functions which call other AWS services](#aws-iot-rule-sql-functions) and if you intend to invoke a Lambda function as part of your IoT SQL statement see section [AWS IoT Rule functions which invoke Lambda functions](#aws-iot-rule-sql-lambda)
 ### Record and replay messages
 <p float="left">
   <img src="img/record_replay_message/screenshot_record_message.png" width="49%" />